Anesthesiologist FAQ

 Complex or High-Risk Procedures

-MACvet™ brings the expertise of a board-certified veterinary anesthesiologist directly to your practice.
-Whether you need consultation for a complex case or want to improve your team's anesthesia skills, we're here to help.
+MACvet™ brings board-certified anesthesia expertise directly to your practice — whether you need support on a complex case or want to grow your team's skills.